Todd Haimes Theatre: Lobbies and lounges

 The first floor of the Selwyn Building was almost entirely occupied by the theater's lobby, lounges, and restrooms, while the other five floors were used as offices.
 The lounges and lobby were decorated in the same way as the auditorium, with ornate foyers, lounges, and restrooms.
 The Selwyn Theatre's design had several innovations, including separate smoking rooms for men and women, as well as a shower and telephone in each dressing room.
 The theater was retrofitted with a heating, ventilation, and air conditioning system when it was rebuilt.

 When the theater was rebuilt in the 1990s, new spaces were constructed both above and below the original theater.
 A 13 ft basement was built beneath the existing auditorium.
 It contains classrooms, lounges, restrooms, storage space, and technical rooms.
 The Todd Haimes' dressing and wardrobe room, mechanical spaces, green room, and public restrooms are in a mechanical core within the New 42nd Street Building.
 Three elevators and two staircases were built when the theater was reconstructed.
 One of the elevators is housed within an old fire escape shaft.
 On the 42nd Street side of the New 42nd Street Building, a 15 ft space was added for backstage areas.

 Two stories were built above the roof, with reception, kitchen/dining, and bar areas; they are supported by the four columns in the auditorium.
 The additional stories are placed on a separate structure that does not touch the roof of the auditorium.
 The upper stories contain a subscribers' lobby facing 43rd Street, as well as a smaller private lounge for large donors.
 The subscribers' lobby, covering 3500 ft2 or 4000 ft2, was originally named for snack company Nabisco, which had paid $500,000 for naming rights.
 This lobby consists of a foyer with a carpeted floor, as well as a main area with a gold-and-blue ceiling and gilded wall mirrors.
 The Wall Street Journal reported in 2015 that the subscribers' lobby was often unused, since many subscribers instead gathered in the ground-floor lobby during intermissions.

 The private lounge is immediately above the subscribers' lobby.
 It was originally intended for donors who contributed over $1,500 annually to the Roundabout Theatre Company.
 It is known as the Langworthy Lounge, after donor Norma S. Langworthy.
 The space can fit 40 people seated for a dinner or 70 people standing for a cocktail reception.
-As part of a 2025 renovation, a multi-use space added to the fifth floor.
+As part of a 2025 renovation, a multi-use space was added to the fifth floor.